dylanxu196/dylanxu196.github.io/_posts/2018-10-01-DingXu_resume.md

 * College of Chemistry and Molecular Science, Wuhan University, 430072, China.
 * E-mail: [dylanxu196@gmail.com](dylanxu196@gmail.com)
 * Mobile: 919-208-3778 / (+86) 1506-8667-033

+##### Hello, I am Ding.
+With a strong passion for chemistry and material science, I have been studying 2D material from sophomore year.
+Observing and modulating nanomaterial's behaviors in 2D scale will provide us with a novel and inspiring view of the 3D world where the same physical laws govern reality.

+##### My research interests include *nanomaterial synthesis*, *interfacial interaction*, *semiconductor photoelectric technology*, and *energy conversion*.

 ### EDUCATION
 * Wuhan University, China, Bachelor of Chemistry